-If you have a gas fire pit, put on a pair of gloves, grab a trash bag and remove any leaves, twigs or large pieces of debris from the stones or glass.
+If you have a gas fire pit, put on a pair of work gloves, grab a trash bag and remove any leaves, twigs or large pieces of debris from the stones or glass.

 - Use hot, soapy water and a soft cloth to scrub the interior of the fire pit.

-- Rinse the soap and water thoroughly and use a dry cloth to wipe the fire pit dry.
+- Use a dry cloth to wipe the fire pit dry.

 Cast iron is a heavy-duty and durable material, but it requires a little extra effort to clean.